Education & Training UK-wide

 Top-up fees and consumables

-The rules on charging parents alongside funded hours are strict:
+The rules on charging parents alongside funded hours are strict.
+Statutory charging guidance, effective from 1 April 2025, tightened them further:

 • No top-up fees: You cannot charge parents for the funded hours themselves.
 The funded entitlement must be genuinely free

-• Consumables: You may charge for optional extras such as meals, nappies, sun cream, and trips — but these must be genuinely optional and parents must not be required to pay them as a condition of accessing funded hours
+• Consumables: You may charge for optional extras such as meals, nappies, sun cream, and trips — but these must be genuinely optional.
+Parents must be able to opt out or supply their own (for example a packed lunch or their own nappies), and you cannot make paying these charges a condition of accessing a funded place

 • Additional hours: You can charge your normal rate for any hours beyond the funded entitlement